How Many Tablespoons In 6 Oz

 Before diving into the conversion, let's clarify the units involved:

 • Ounces (oz): A unit of weight in the imperial and US customary systems.
 One fluid ounce (fl oz) measures volume, representing the volume of liquid that weighs one ounce.
-The terms "ounce" and "fluid ounce" are often used interchangeably in cooking, but it's important to note the distinction.
+The terms "ounce" and "fluid ounce" are often used interchangeably in cooking, but make sure to note the distinction.
 This article primarily focuses on fluid ounces.

 • Tablespoons (tbsp): A unit of volume used in cooking and baking.
 One tablespoon is typically equal to 3 teaspoons (tsp).